Funding Opportunities

 Click here to learn more

-Application closes 20th of May 2025.
+Application closes 2nd of September 2025.

 The Trust was established in 1909 and is a registered charity.
 Its beneficial area includes the Borough of Bolton in recognition of the Scott family’s previous residence in Bolton, and their strong interest in the philanthropic work in the town.